 Caponata is probably one of the most common appetizers and sides in the Sicilian Cuisine – the typical Caponata is done with Eggplants, but is quite common to see nowadays different variations of this famous dish, where the eggplant give space to other vegetables, or even fish (Caponata with swordfish is an example)

 The following recipe is for the original Caponata di Melanzane (Eggplants Caponata).

-- Put the tomatoes (better if sweet and mature, so be sure to chose some good, fresh tomatoes!) in boiling water for 10 min.
+Put the tomatoes (better if sweet and mature, so be sure to choose some good, fresh tomatoes!) in boiling water for 10 min.
 When ready, let them cool down a bit then peel them and remove all the little seeds.
 Chop them into small pieces.